top of page

 Bar Kochba Beach is just north of the marina.
 There is a parking lot with blue and white parking that is free to Ashkelon residents, senior citizens and the disabled.
 There are restrooms and structures on the beach providing shade.
 It has breakwaters.

-In the Afridar area of Ashkelon, in a park surrounded by restaurants, is the Sarcophagus Courtyard (or Sarcophagus Yard/Outdoor Museum).
-It contains an open-air archaeological display of rare, intricately carved marble and stone sarcophagi and other artifacts dating back to the Roman period.
-Some are absolutely beautiful and definitely worth seeing.
-The sarcophagi are decorated with impressive and detailed reliefs, including depictions of figures, mythological scenes, and agricultural motifs like grape clusters and vines.
+In the Afridar area of Ashkelon, in a park surrounded by restaurants, is the Sarcophagus Courtyard (or Sarcophagus Yard/Outdoor Museum) which contains an open-air archaeological display of rare, intricately carved marble and stone sarcophagi and other artifacts dating back to the Roman period.
+The sarcophagi are extremely beautiful, being decorated with impressive and detailed reliefs, including depictions of figures, mythological scenes, and agricultural motifs such as grape clusters and vines.
+One sarcophagus has no lid, but the lid of the other has busts but no faces, suggesting that the sarcophagus had not been yet paid for and it was not clear who would be put inside.
+A husband and wife were usually placed together.

 The park is open Sunday to Thursday from 9.00 a.m. to 4.00 p.m.
 Directions: Enter “Sarcophagus Yard” into Waze and click on “Sarcophagus Yard, Ashkelon.”
+Public transport: Enter “Sarcophagus Yard” into Moovit.

 Sarcophagus I.jpeg